OzNetNerd/FlexApp2/README.md

 ```
 This is my flask app.
 I want to focus on being DRY and consistent.
-Review the code and give me succinct info on what I need to do to achieve this
+Review the code and give me succinct info on what I need to do to achieve this.

+This was some of your suggestions previously.
+We've implemented some.
+Check the code and pick up where we left off.

+Take it one step at a time. do not overload me with steps/info.
+If changes are small, give me a fully updated func so I can paste over existing code.
+I fhtere's numerous changes in one file, givem e the entire file updated.

+Give me a summary of the changes we're going to do with a succinct explanation of each.
+Then, with each change, tell me what file(s) we'll need, what the change(s) are, and why they're being done

 ```

 # Change Recommendations